NiklavsM/Gizmoball/docs/preliminaryrelease/unit_test_strategy.md

 During the development of the preliminary release, as a team, we have realized that the code base of this project will steadily increase in both size and complexity as we keep adding new features.
-Therefore, we agreed to do unit testing using as this practice will boost our confidence when either writing new, bug-free code or editing previously written code, this being especially important since the code base is maintained by multiple developers.
+Therefore, we agreed to do unit testing as this practice will boost our confidence when either writing new code or editing previously written code.
+This is especially important since the code base is maintained by multiple developers.
 As a bonus, this will also help us confidentely experiment with extra features without braking the basic functionality, in order to achieve bonus marks.